Types of Dental Emergency

 Gargle With Salt Water

 Salt water helps kill bacteria from the area of your mouth and can minimise swelling.
-Place a quarter and a half of a teaspoon of salt in warm water and gargle for five seconds or more.
+Place a ¾ of a teaspoon of salt in warm water and gargle for five seconds or more.
 Take care to not swallow water.

 Apply Ice on The side of the face